Tabby's Place: History

 In June 2010, a USA Today article described a United States Marine stationed in Okinawa, Japan, who had been caring for three stray cats when his local animal shelter was being shut down.
 The cats were scheduled to be euthanized, but the Marine requested help from the Okinawan American Animal Rescue Society, which arranged for the cats' journey from Okinawa to Tabby's Place.
 The transfer, which occurred in April 2010, was Tabby's Place's first international rescue.
-Since then, Tabby's Place has worked with several international rescues from a variety of countries such as Lebanon and Oman and US territory Puerto Rico.
+While the vast majority of the sanctuary’s cats come from the United States, under five percent a year come through international rescue organizations representing countries that include Turkey, Lebanon, and Oman.